Hargun09/ML_FOR_GENE_EXP_WITH_SHAP/README.md

 ## Usage

 1. Run `FEATURE_SELECTION.ipynb` to generate the selected gene set.
-2. Run any of the model notebooks to train and evaluate that model.
+2. Run any of the model notebooks to train and evaluate that model on the external validation dataset.
 3. SHAP analysis is included in every notebook.